 When should I start my baby on purées?

 Pediatricians have differing opinions on when to start solids.
-After receiving the okay from your pediatrician to begin your baby's food journey, we are here to help.
+After receiving approval from your pediatrician to begin your baby's food journey, we are here to help.
 We recommend beginning with our Spoonies.
-Always keep in mind, baby's breast milk/formula is still their primary source of nutrients and our products are designed to be supplementary.
+Always keep in mind, baby's breast milk/formula is still their primary source of nutrition and our products are recommended to be supplementary.